What is a private app, and how do I distribute it in app stores?

 The Apple Developer Enterprise Program lets companies share iOS apps within their organization without App Store approval.
 However, Apple has strict criteria for companies that want to use the Enterprise program and conducts interviews to ensure compliance.

-For instance, your organization must be legal with at least 100 employees, proper documentation, and a D-U-N-S number.
+For instance, your organization must be legally registered, have at least 100 employees, proper documentation, and a D-U-N-S number.

 Also, apps distributed through Apple Developer Enterprise Program are only meant for internal use by company employees, not customers, business partners, or outside groups.